-- If you have a Virginia driver's license or identification card you can register online and submit the form electronically.
+- If you have a Virginia driver's license or identification card, you can register to vote online and submit the form electronically.

 - If you do not have a Virginia driver's license or ID card, you will be prompted to print your completed application, sign it, and mail it in.

-- Complete your application before the deadline, October 15, and look for your voter registration card in the mail.
-It serves as a form of voter ID!
+- Complete your application before the deadline, and look for your voter registration card in the mail (it serves as a form of voter ID).

-Here is a sample form based on your campus address:
+Here is a sample form based on the Univeristy of Richmond campus address:

-If you'd like to register to vote via a paper registration form, you can pick up a form at the CCE (Commons 201).
+If you'd like to register to vote via a paper registration form, you can pick up a form at the CCE (Tyler Haynes Commons 201).

 To register to vote in your home district: